kevintpeng/Learn-Something-Every-Day/UWaterloo/ECE222: Digital Computers.md

 3. Delay of 1s then decrement your # in R6m then display
 4. if R4 ≤ 0, fkasg LEDs on and off for 1 sec each until you press the button (ISR)

+Writeback caches delay the writeback to memory, using the dirty bit.
+We only write to memory after the cache block is evicted.
+This is more efficient when you update values in the cache before they're evicted.

 # Part 8: Basic Processing
 CPU has control unit, ALU and registers.
 Fundamentally, there are 5 steps:
 - **fetch**